lamhq/tech-notes/finance/2-portfolio-selection/1-return.md

 ## Expected return

+Given the distribution of returns, we use the central tendency, or the average, as the measure of the expected return.

-Expected return are the probability weighted average of the possible outcomes.
+If we had a probability distribution of possible outcomes, the expected return is the probability-weighted average of the possible outcomes.

 |            | Probability | Return   |
 |------------|-------------|----------|